aspenmesh/aspenmesh-charts/docs/troubleshooting.md

 ### Exporting data not working

-If you are unable to export to the Aspen Apple Intelligence Platform then this is likely because either:
+If you are unable to export to the Aspen App Intelligence Platform then this is likely because either:

 - There is a network configuration issue
 - The `apiKey` specified during deployment is incorrect